ETAAcademy/ETAAcademy-Audit/Articles/06_ZK_Security.md

 ### Solution

-1. **SP1-2.1 Mitigation**: Ensure that the `committed_value_digest` remains constrained, even if the `COMMIT` system call is not triggered.
+1. **SP1-2.1**: Ensure that the `committed_value_digest` remains constrained, even if the `COMMIT` system call is not triggered.
 This may require redesigning the current implementation to ensure that the `committed_value_digest` cannot be arbitrarily modified when the program does not finish normally.

-2. **SP1-2.2 Mitigation**: Fix the recursive program to apply the `next_pc == 0` constraint in the first layer of the recursive tree as well.
+2. **SP1-2.2**: Fix the recursive program to apply the `next_pc == 0` constraint in the first layer of the recursive tree as well.
 As a temporary fix, the validation program should also check if `next_pc` equals 0, even if it is not constrained in the proof system.

 <details><summary>Code</summary>